-Every adult should make a lasting power of attorney before it’s too late to do it.
-Don’t let a stranger have the power to decide how you should be treated medically or where you should be living.
+We recommend that every adult should create Lasting Powers of Attorney before it’s too late to do so, because no-one wants to allow a stranger to have the power to decide how you should be treated medically or where you should be living.

-Listen to Heather Bateman talk to BBC’s The One Show presenter Dom Littlewood
+Listen to Heather Bateman talk to BBC’s The One Show presenter Dom Littlewood.